CU Engineering and Applied Mathematics Summer Academy

 We encourage our students and employees to implement social distancing, wear a mask and engage in good health practices to minimize the spread of COVID-19.

-This academy is a 7 day, 6-night experience for 20 high school students from the state of OKLAHOMA.
-The 2021 academy will be hosted at a local hotel and the FISTA in Lawton.
-We will provide final details by the end of May 2021.
-Additionally, we will select 4 high school students that have PREVIOUSLY ATTENDED this academy to serve as volunteer Junior Counselors for the week.
+This academy is a 6 day, 5-night experience for 30 high school students from the state of OKLAHOMA.
+The 2022 academies will be hosted at a Lawton Cameron campus and Duncan Cameron campus and the FISTA in Lawton.
+This is a residential academy.
+Students will be housed on campus for the Lawton academy, and in a local hotel for the Duncan academy.
+Selections will be made and students will be notified by May 1st, 2022.
+We will provide the final details by the end of May 2022.
+Additionally, we will select 4 high school students that have PREVIOUSLY ATTENDED this academy to serve as volunteer Junior Counselors for the week at Lawton and the week at Duncan.
 If you are interested be sure to complete the application.

 June 13-18, 2021 (Sunday – Friday)